glsdown/template-django-react-app/docs-development/app-settings.md

 python database-setup.py initial-setup
 ```

 Additionally, these will need to be included in the template database used when testing (as defined within the DATABASES setting).
+If you use the `database-setup.py` script to build the template database, it will add the schemas for you.

 ```python hl_lines="7"
 # app/settings.py